-Smartphones aren't cheap these days, and that's especially true of Apple's devices — the new iPhone X starts at $999.
+Smartphones aren't cheap these days, and that's especially true of Apple's devices — the iPhone X starts at $999.
 Even if you've picked up an iPhone SE, you're still out $349.
 If you're looking for ways to save on your mobile budget.
 Why not start with apps?
 The App Store is loaded up with free options ready to fill up your new iPhone.
 Here are 40 free iOS apps that we think have earned a spot on your mobile device.
-(Photo Credit: Jeremy Lips/Tom's Guide)
+(Photo Credit: Tom's Guide)

 Google Trips turns your smartphone into an all-in-one travel assistant, consolidating travel itineraries and reservations from your emails into automatically sorted trips.
 Google automatically collates your flight details, hotel and car reservations, tour itineraries and other information available in your emails.
 The app then augments that with recommendations, suggested day plans, and related local sights based on your tastes, interests and local travel tips.
 Users can save their trip details locally to their iPhone, allowing for offline use away from local Wi-Fi or pricey roaming rates.